 Some of your ‘maids might love shopping.
-To others, it might be as pleasant as a trip to an igloo gyno.
+To others, it might be as pleasant as a root canal.
 Not to mention, shopping for formal wear is a very singular type of hell.
 If this is really meant to be a personal experience for each woman, treat it like one.
 Give the shopaholics a looser leash and let them go wild on ASOS.com, but shepherd the fearful through a mimosa-fueled afternoon at BHLDN, complete with your own mild-mannered stylist named something forthcoming, like Emma.

 Start a Google Doc with inspiration.

 Even if you’re giving them all this freedom, it’s still a gracious gesture (and sort of your job, sorry!) to get them started with some options, both to show them your vision and to just plain help them out if they feel stuck.
 My brilliant friend Sophia had this idea late in the game, when we were approaching my wedding day and half my maids were liable to show up nude due to my laissez-fail.
 Soph took charge by rounding up affordable dresses, separates and jumpsuits in all the right colors, annotating them with descriptions and compiling them into a group email.
 It helped get everyone moving in the right direction.
 My reco?
 Start one of these before you even ask your bridesmaids at all!
 The shock of “Go your own way!” will be less crazy-sounding if they have a treasure-trove of inspo links to peruse right out of the gate.